nextcloud/documentation/admin_manual/maintenance/package_upgrade.rst

  sudo snap refresh nextcloud

 Your Snap package manager only upgrades the current Nextcloud Snap.
-Then your ownCloud server is immediately put into maintenance mode.
+Then your Nextcloud server is immediately put into maintenance mode.
 You may not see this until you refresh your Nextcloud page.

 .. figure:: images/upgrade-1.png
    :scale: 75%
-   :alt: ownCloud status screen informing users that it is in maintenance mode.
+   :alt: Nextcloud status screen informing users that it is in maintenance mode.

 Then use ``occ`` to complete the upgrade.
 You must run ``occ`` as your HTTP user.
 This example is for Debian/Ubuntu::